cvandal/cvd.id.au/content/posts/installing-arch-linux-on-my-dell-xps-13.md

     2. Delete any pre-existing partitions

-    3. Create the first partition with a size of `512M` and a type of `EFI System`
+    3. Create the first partition with a size of `512M`, and a type of `EFI System`

-    4. Create the second partition with a size of `4G` and a type of `Linux Swap`
+    4. Create the second partition with a size of `4G`, and a type of `Linux Swap`

-    5. Create the third partition utilising the remaining disk space and a type of `Linux Filesystem`
+    5. Create the third partition utilising the remaining disk space, and a type of `Linux Filesystem`

-3. Format the partitions and enable swap:
+3. Format the partitions, and enable swap:
     1. `mkfs.fat -F32 /dev/nvme0n1p1`

     2. `mkswap /dev/nvme0n1p2`